alexander-alarcon/sudoku-cli/README.md

 -d, --difficulty: Set the difficulty of the puzzle.
 You can choose from [extreme_easy, easy, medium, hard, hellish].
 The default difficulty is 'easy'.

 -o, --output: Specify the output format of the puzzle.
-You can choose from 'stdout' or 'file'.
+You can choose from 'stdout', 'file' or 'image'.
 The default output is 'stdout'.
 When using 'file' as the output format, a text file will be created in the current directory with the generated puzzle in space-separated values.
 Blank cells are represented with underscores ('_').
+When using 'image' as the output format, a Sudoku puzzle image will be created in the current directory.

 ### Solving Sudoku Puzzles